 Rationale: Access to higher education is essential for economic development, preparing a skilled work force, and the continuing education needed for global competition in an information society.
 GMU and NVCC impact significantly the economic, educational, and cultural vitality of Northern Virginia, but should be funded at a level equivalent to similar state institutions.
-GMU is funded at a level less than for other doctoral-degree granting, research institutions in Virginia and there have been significant increases in the number of students at NVCC in school year for 2009-10.
+GMU is funded at a level less than for other doctoral-degree granting, research institutions in Virginia and there have been significant increases in the number of students at NVCC in the 2010-2011 school year (+5.1 percent).
 Lack of adequate funding has caused increased costs of tuition and fees, an economic burden on families.
 Additional facilities are badly needed to accommodate a greatly increased number of students within the coming decade.
 GMU is having a difficult time recruiting and retaining staff, and a COLA adjustment appears the most equitable method of continuing to improve their position.